feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 Let's start by checking whether the width and height properties have been set.
 We have internal variables named `explicitWidth` and `explicitHeight` that will either be a valid number of pixels or they will be `NaN` if they aren't set.
 If both the width and the height have been set already, we can simply return without any measuring.

-For more information about the `explicitWidth` and `explicitHeight` variables, and other parts of the Feathers architecture, see [Anatomy of a Feathers Component](http://wiki.starling-framework.org/feathers/component-properties-methods).
+<aside class="info">For more information about the `explicitWidth` and `explicitHeight` variables, and other parts of the Feathers architecture, see [Anatomy of a Feathers Component](component-properties-methods.html).</aside>

 Next, we update the width and height of the `Label` sub-component.
 If the item renderer's explicit dimensions are `NaN`, then the explicit dimensions of the `Label` will be set to `NaN` too, meaning that the `Label` should measure itself too, just like the item renderer is doing.